>

 The story told here was not an uncommon one, except, sadly, for the last verse.
 I knew an old lady well, who as a young girl at the turn of the century, found herself homeless and penniless in the streets of London, as the result of just such an incident.

 Martin Carthy sang The Bedmaking on his 1976 album Crown of Horn; it was also included in 2003 on The Definitive Collection.
 He also sang it live in studio in July 2006 for the DVD Guitar Maestros, and he sang it on on Stick in the Wheel’s 2017 anthology of English folk field recordings, From Here.
-Martin Carthy commented in his original album’s sleeve notes:
+Martin Carthy noted on the original album:

 The Bedmaking is a variation on the “servant-girl-abused-and-discarded” theme, but altogether more indignant than most, and it was the redoubtable Mrs Marina Russell of Upwey in Dorset who gave the tune, a version of The Cuckoo’s Nest, to the Hammonds at the turn of the century.
 However, she did what was apparently her usual trick of not remembering too many of the words, so these were taken from other sources by Frank Purslow in The Wanton Seed, a compilation of songs from the Hammond and Gardiner manuscripts, and slightly stretched by me.